 - Breath control: In order to hit what you're aiming at, you must know and practice proper breath control.
 When you fire the weapon, you hold your breath.
 Breathing while firing will cause the bullet to move up or down, missing your intended target.

 - Trigger squeeze: When you fire a weapon in the Army, you do not pull the trigger.
 Instead, you gently squeeze it.
 Pulling the trigger results in the weapon shifting left or right so that the bullet misses the intended target.

-Technical Stuff: Until recently, you were required to wear all your combat gear (flack vest, canteen web belt, steel helmet, and gas mask carrier) any time you were on the basic training firing range.
+Technical Stuff: Until recently, you were required to wear all your combat gear (flak vest, canteen web belt, steel helmet and gas mask carrier) any time you were on the basic training firing range.
 The Army has eliminated this requirement until after you achieve your basic rifle qualification.

 During phase 3 of training, you actually complete the official Army qualification course.
 You must pass the minimum standards in order to graduate from Army basic combat training.

 During this phase, you shoot targets (single and pop-up) from three firing positions:

 - Supported prone, in which you stand and fire with your rifle supported by a barricade

 - Unsupported prone, where you stand and fire without anything to support your rifle

 - Foxhole (replaced the kneeling position), where you kneel and shoot from within a simulated foxhole.